50 Acoustic Guitar Chord Exercises Ebook - Basic Beginners & Grade 1-2

 This book was written following my first two books (released as a set) called “100 Beginners Chord Progressions For Guitar”, and “100 Beginners Strumming Rhythms For Guitar”.
 This guitar version was written after the ukulele version and transferred over very well and therefore they are both compatible and suitable for groups or ensembles of guitar and ukulele.

-At first I wasn't sure which book should be used first, but I think it's best to start with this one.
 I started out writing this book in order to solve two problems I found in the first book of chord progressions - which were mainly problems for early beginners.
 The first problem was that by the time we got through all 4 chords, sometimes it had taken a while to change between chords and we lost the flow of the exercise.
 The second problem was that the new beginners were not familiar with the chords yet, so we had 2 books and a chord sheet to look at.
 The third problem was that for young beginners, some struggled to remember the rhythms and therefore got lost flicking between the books, rather than remembering the rhythm and then just looking at the chord progression book.

 So, this book aims to solve all of the problems in the above paragraph for basic beginners level, by having the chord diagram and rhythm and tab all in one place and also only focuses on 2 chords at a time so the player can really master those chord changes.
 I tend to teach this book first and then move onto the 100 chord progressions books, which then get progressed through faster.

 The book includes a lot of new content not seen in the first two books, like finger picking exercises and different time signatures.
 Therefore those who have started with the first books, could also go through this book afterwards and still feel like they are progressing.